 Artificial Intelligence-based research grants are becoming more common, also thanks to the contributions of the private sector.
 The research was backed by Artificial Intelligence for Earth program, a USD 50$ million endeavour financed by Microsoft which is now supporting 60 research groups in over 20 countries.
 The programme has enabled researchers like Uriarte and Zheng to analyse remote-sensing data sets from Esri, a mapping and geospatial-analysis company, using Microsoft’s Artificial Intelligence algorithms and computing.

-Other Climate Science Applications using Artificial Intelligence: Algorithms and Cloud Behaviour
+Other Climate Science Applications Using AI: Algorithms and Cloud Behaviour

 Processing large amounts of data is particularly useful for increasing the accuracy of forecasting models.
 Claire Monteleoni from George Washington University is sharpening up climate change predictions with machine-learning techniques.